Skip to main content

 Each holiday policy has holiday rules where the specific dates, earning codes, and so on are identified.

-How to create a holiday policy
+Create a holiday policy

 1. Log in to your Fingercheck account as an Administrator.